DIY drip irrigation system installation

 Possible causes and solutions:

-• • Clogged drippers at end → Flush system, install filter
+- Clogged emitters at the end → Flush the system and install a filter

 Problem: Leaks at connection points